 The Complete Jan Akkerman 26CD Box Set

-The box set contains 25 albums which will keep you busy for a while, there is literally music for every mood!
+The box set contains 25 albums, which will keep you busy for a while, there is literally music for every mood!
 I am going to start with the booklet because it deserves some more praise.
 This has been put together with the help of Jan Akkerman and Wouter Bessels who has done a superb job with the remastering.
-The booklet is about 56 pages and it includes a career overview by Wouter with plenty of photos.
-Then each album has its own write up with photos, credits and personal reflections by Jan Akkerman himself.
-This is fascinating and really helps get a feeling of what the artist was thinking at the time
+The booklet is about 56 pages long, and it includes a career overview by Wouter with plenty of photos.
+Then, each album has its own write up with photos, credits and personal reflections by Jan Akkerman himself.
+This is fascinating and really helps get a feeling of what the artist was thinking of at the time.

 I also love Profile which does not always get great reviews online, it was made during his Focus period, but I just adore it!
-In the 70s many of my went out and bought Tabernakel expecting more Focus type music and were a bit confused by the emphasis on Lutes and classical music, but this was the start of a musical career full of experimentation.
-Many of the albums in this box set are very hard to find on their own and are quite expensive if you do find them.
-This makes this box set even more essential Jan Akkerman fans.
+In the 70s many of us went out and bought Tabernakel expecting more Focus type music, and were a bit confused by the emphasis on lutes and classical music, but this was the start of a musical career full of experimentation.
+Many of the albums in this box set are very hard to find on their own, and are quite expensive if you do find them.
+This makes this box set even more essential for Jan Akkerman fans.

-The only thing missing (and it’s highly recommended) is his latest album Close Beauty which is sublime, and I also play this a lot as well, and it just flows from the previous 26CD!
+The only thing missing (and it’s highly recommended) is his latest album Close Beauty which is sublime, and I also play this a lot as well, and it just flows from the previous 26CDs!

 Phil Aston | Now Spinning